POSTDOCTORAL RESIDENCIES IN CLINICAL PSYCHOLOGY

 - 2018-2019 Regional Seminar Schedule♦

-Application deadlines have been extended for Adult/Adult IOP and Child/Adol and Child IOP tracks in Antioch.
+Application deadlines have been extended for Adult/Generallist and Eating Disorder tracks in Walnut Creek.
 Please visit the APPA CAS Application portal to view the new deadline.

 The Consortium Programs

 Kaiser Permanente’s (KP) Northern California Postdoctoral Residency Programs in Clinical Psychology are organized into seven subregional consortiums.
 These programs are described in detail on their individual web pages, accessed by the links, above.
 All consortiums are APPIC members and the following consortia are accredited by the American Psychological Association: the North Bay Consortium, the Central Bay Consortium, the South Bay Consortium, the South East Bay Consortium, the West Bay Consortium and the East Bay Consortium.
-The Central Valley Consortium is currently preparing to apply to APA for accreditation.
+The Sacramento Valley Consortium will be undergoing a site visit for APA accreditation this year.
 For links to all consortium programs and each of their training sites click here, or scroll to the bottom of this page.

 Background and History